ispielma/QMSim.jl/README.md

 \hat V = \frac{V_0}{4} \sum_k \ket{k + 2 k_2}\bra{k} + \mathrm{H.c}
 $$

 in momentum space.
 This expresses a rule that a matrix element of $V_0/4$ exists for momentum states differing by $2 k_r$.
 Atomic physics coupling graphs are another example.

+See `examples/examples.ipynb` for example behavior.

+## Status

+The minimal functionality is now in place to setup simple models, IBS will be implementing new models and refining the code base as is required for Spielman Lab research.

 ## Type hierarchy